elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 - Are any data sensitive, and if so, what restrictions do you need to enable responsible reuse?

 ### Solutions
-The following practices help you ensure agro-ecology data remain comparable across sites and reusable:
+The following practices help you ensure agroecology data remain comparable across sites and reusable:
 - Use standardised protocols and templates to harmonise sampling and field observations across teams and sites (e.g. by maintaining shared, versioned methods in protocols.io, or aligning practices with long-term monitoring initiatives such as [LTER protocols](https://lter.kbs.msu.edu/protocols)).
 - Capture a minimum set of contextual information during collection so measurements remain interpretable later (e.g. where/when/how the observation was made).
 - Maintain a simple field-level data dictionary (variables, units, and codes) to avoid inconsistencies between teams and seasons.